wyzjack/wyzjack.github.io/_pages/about.md

 * SIAM International Conference on Data Mining (SDM), 2024
 * Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD), 2023
 * IEEE International Conference on Multimedia and Expo (ICME), 2022
+* The 17th Asian Conference on Computer Vision (ACCV), 2024
 * ICCV Workshop on Analysis and Modeling of Faces and Gestures, 2023
 * ECCV Workshop on Vision With Biased or Scarce Data, 2022
 * AAAI Workshop on Artificial Intelligence with Biased or Scarse Data, 2024